Azure-Samples/miyagi/docs/labs/02-build-your-own-copilot/README.md

 ### 2.2 Setup configuration for miyagi app

-1. Create a new file called .env in miyagi/ui/typescript
-2. Copy paste the contents of .env.local.example into .env and save the file
-3. You will setup the values for the variables in the workshop [ this will be updated later]
-4. Create a new file named appsettings.json in miyagi/services/recommendation-service/dotnet
+1. Create a new file named appsettings.json in miyagi/services/recommendation-service/dotnet
-5. Copy paste the contents of appsettings.json.example into appsettings.json and save the file
+2. Copy paste the contents of appsettings.json.example into appsettings.json and save the file
-6. Update appsettings.json with the values for the variables below.
+3. Update appsettings.json with the values for the variables below.
 You can get the values from the Azure Portal.
    > Go to Azure Portal -> Resource Groups -> Select the resource group you created in step 3 of the previous section -> Select the Open AI resource -> Select Keys and Endpoint

    > Copy the values of the Language API endpoint and the key1 into "endpoint" and "apikey" in the appsettings.json file and save the file